junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 {:.no_toc}

-Dear village health worker—whoever and wherever you are, whether you have a title or official position, or are simply someone, like myself, with an interest in the well-being of others—make good use of this book.
+Dear village health worker, whoever and wherever you are, whether you have a title or official position, or are simply someone, like myself, with an interest in the well-being of others, make good use of this book.
 It is for you and for everyone.

 But remember, the most important part of health care you will not find in this book or any other.
 The key to good health lies within you and your people, in the care, the concern, and appreciation you have for each other.